CESEL/RelationalGit/ReplicationPackage/README.md

 ```

+# Results

+You need to produce the result per project.
+The tool provides a set of easy to use commands for generating the results based on the simulations.

 ## Results RQ1

 ## Results RQ2, RQ3, RQ4, and RQ5

-You need to produce the result per project.
 1) Open the database of a project that you want to see its results.
-2) Query the LossSimulations table.
-3) Note the id of the actual simulation and all recommendation simulations.
+2) Query the **LossSimulations** table.
+3) Note the id of the **Reality** simulation and all other simulations.
 4) run the following command to dump the result of quartely percentage change of Expertise, CoreWorkload, and Files at Risk.

-**Note** 1) Replace _actual_sim_id_ parameter with the id of the actual simulation.
-2) replace _rec_sim_idX_ parameters with the id of the recommendation simulations.
-These ids are separated by a space. in these samples we have three ids for the recommendation simulation.
-3) replace _path_to_result_ parameter with the path of a folder you want to store the result.

 ```PowerShell

 dotnet-rgit --cmd analyze-simulations --analyze-result-path "path_to_result" --recommender-simulation rec_sim_id1 rec_sim_id2 rec_sim_id3 --actual-simulation actual_sim_id  --conf-path "PATH_TO_CONF_CoreFX"
 ```

+**Note** 1) Replace _actual_sim_id_ parameter with the id of the Reality simulation.
+2) replace _rec_sim_idX_ parameters with the id of other simulations.
+These ids are separated by a space. in these samples we have three ids for other simulation.
+3) replace _path_to_result_ parameter with the path of a folder you want to store the result.